asancdec/UnifiedVol/README.md

 ## Status

 This repository is under active development.
-Interfaces, APIs, and model implementations are subject to refinement.
+Interfaces, APIs, and model implementations are subject to further changes.
-The long-term goal is to provide a production-ready volatility modeling library suitable for front-office quantitative research,
-model validation, and risk management.